ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 ## Configuration

-* Configure your hadoop machine or cluster.
-For more information on how to do it, please refer its official page http://hadoop.apache.org/docs/stable/index.html
+Configure your hadoop machine or cluster.
+For more information on how to do it, please visit [here](http://hadoop.apache.org/docs/stable/index.html)

-* Configure the params.ini to your needs.
-This file contains:
+Configure the ldbc\_socialnet\_bm/ldbc\_socialnet\_dbgen/_params.init_  to meet your needs.
+This file has the following format.

 ```
 	numtotalUser: #The number of users the social network will have.
 It shoud be bigger than 1000.